Setting up Shopify Multi Carrier Shipping Label App

 By default, the app automatically chooses the cheapest available shipping service for shipping.
 For example, consider a case where the customer chooses “Free Shipping” at checkout.
 In this case, the app automatically chooses the cheapest shipping service available, which is FedEx Ground in this case.

-Verify the shipping address using the Auto-address correction functionality
+Verify the shipping address with Auto-address correction functionality

 With the Auto-address correction functionality in the app, the address gets auto-corrected if there is an error.
 For the orders, which are auto-corrected, the app displays a yellow symbol.
 You can click on the symbol to get the wrong address and the corrected one.
 See the example below.